hfr/Lychee-LDAP/app/LDAP/readme.md

 The frequency to run the snchonization between lyche and the LADP server can be controlled in the administration settings with the entry `ldap_update_users`.
 A typical value for the update frequency is 5 minutes.
 Then this value needs to be set to 5.
 The default value of zero switches the automatic update off.
-If `ldap_enable = 1` the synchronisation can be performed by executing the `php artisan lychee:LDAP_update_all_users` command.
+If `ldap_enable = 1` the synchronisation can be performed any time by executing the `php artisan lychee:LDAP_update_all_users` command.

 ### Synchronizing Lychee by Monitoring the LDAP Database